-Dr. Bar received her medical degree from Kansas City University of Medicine and Biosciences in Kansas City, Missouri.
-She completed her pediatric residency training and fellowship training in Developmental Behavioral pediatrics at Hofstra-Northwell School of Medicine at Cohen Children's Medical Center in New York.
+Dr. Bar received her medical degree from the Kansas City University of Medicine and Biosciences in Kansas City, Missouri.
+She completed her pediatric residency and fellowship training in Developmental-Behavioral Pediatrics at Hofstra-Northwell School of Medicine at Cohen Children's Medical Center in New York.

 Education and Training

 - Medical School

 - Kansas City University of Medicine and Biosciences (2011)